 Children in the DCCS who remained in public schools learned quickly how to lay low and not advertise the traditions their parents had come from.
 Children who did not were ridiculed and beaten.
 Charles W. Kingston, who is often considered the founding Patriarch of the DCCS, made a plea in 1956 to the LDS 1st Presidency to stop the abuse and “beatings” of school children.
 Kingston suggested the abuse was motivated by comments from local bishops and LDS church leaders.
 During this time, local Stake leaders in Davis, Salt Lake and Emery counties urged their congregations to boycott “Cooperative stores and establishments” in an attempt to drive them out of the community.

 Although many other plural communities faced prosecution and raids from 1935 to 1953, DCCS members had avoided direct prosecution until 1959 and 1960 when a Davis County Grand Jury was convened to investigate unlawful cohabitation of several Co-op members.
-In many ways the investigation culminated in the jailing of Ardous Kingston Gustafson, a founding member and 45 year old mother of 4 on Christmas Eve in 1959.
+In many ways the investigation culminated in the jailing of Ardous Kingston Gustafson, a founding member and 45 year old mother of four on Christmas Eve in 1959.
 Gustafson was jailed when she was unable to produce membership rolls meant to target other individuals for unlawful cohabitation.
 Coop members often refer to this time in their history as the “Grand Jury Days”.